‘Ghost Of Tsushima’ multiplayer update will drop next week

 Four classes are available to dive into the mission set.
 Samurai can charge into battle, taking a ton of damage, Hunters can snipe enemies from afar, Ronin character can heal teammates, and Assassins can deal deadly single attacks.

 Ghost Of Tsushima will also be getting an array of single player updates.
-New Game+ will allow players to bring their gear into a new playthrough, a new Ghost Flower merchant will appear to purchase armour dyes, and a fan requested feature added that enables the ability to create armour loadouts.
+New Game+ will allow players to bring their gear across into a new playthrough, a new Ghost Flower merchant will appear to purchase more armour dyes, and a fan requested feature added that enables the ability to create and swap between armour loadouts.

 The game launched back in July and instantly became Sony’s fastest selling original intellectual property debut.
 It managed to knock aside Horizon Zero Dawn, which was the original title holder.